 contact@consultdmw.com

-Last updated on 2022-09-05 by David Wallis.
+Last updated on 2024-05-23.

 Since 1989 I've given Excel training to about 2,000 people working for about 200 businesses ranging in size from SMEs to multi-nationals.

-Scores of these people have said to me “I’m no good at maths” or words to that effect.
-I bet I’ll hear that sentiment expressed this year just as frequently as ever.
+Scores of those people said to me “I'm no good at maths” or words to that effect.
+I recall only one for whom I failed to shake from that belief.

-Now, I must qualify what we mean by “maths” in the context of this article and using Excel in the office.
+Now, I must qualify what we mean by “maths” in the context of this article and of using Excel in the office.

 Fruits of BODMAS

-We’re not talking about finding solutions to the time dependent Schrödinger equation.
+Time-dependent Schrödinger equationWe're not talking about finding solutions to the time-dependent Schrödinger equation.

 Where to Start

-You have six oranges and nine apples to share out between the three girls and two boys so that each kid gets the same number of pieces of fruit.
+You have six oranges and nine apples to share out between three girls and two boys so that each kid gets the same number of pieces of fruit.
 How many pieces of fruit does each kid get?

 I bet your handouts won't short-change any kid in your group.